 Munti Alam Sejahtera, Muntigunung’s trekking social enterprise, grew out of the Muntigunung Community Development Program.
 It had its early beginnings in 2007 with the purpose to create work and income for the community.

-In 2011 it was awarded the Global Eco Tourism Award and has been widely featured in both national and international media.
+In 2011 Muntigunung Trekking received the Skål International Sustainable Tourism Award and has been widely featured in both national and international media.

 The Muntigunung Community Development Program was initiated in 2006 in an effort to provide a more sustainable and brighter future for the Muntigunung community.